 Now that we’ve established the importance of having a sales process, it’s alarming to note how many sales professionals don’t have an up-to-date sales process flowchart or even have a process diagrammed at all!
-The old saying goes, “a picture is worth a thousand words.”
+As the old saying goes, “A picture is worth a thousand words.”
 In sales, a well-diagrammed process could prove to be worth millions in revenue.

-Chances are you’re missing an important piece in your sales process.
-Whether you’re a sales leader running multiple teams or a front-line contributor looking to smash your personal quota, when trying to improve sales performance, taking the time to build a sales process flowchart will help you identify where you need to focus in order to optimize sales performance.
+Chances are, you’re missing an important piece in your sales process.
+Whether you’re a sales leader running multiple teams or a front-line contributor looking to smash your personal quota, when trying to improve sales performance, taking the time to make a flowchart will help you identify where you need to focus in order to optimize sales performance.

 If you’re in a leadership or support role, have each of your sales reps also map out their own processes.
 Remember the lone-wolf quota crusher I mentioned earlier?
 This is where you can identify what they are doing to be successful.
-If you’re a front-line contributor, it’s helpful to have a teammate map out their process so you can compare diagrams.
+For your superstar reps, you might discover key steps that you should standardize across the team to effectively close more deals.
+If you’re a frontline contributor, it’s helpful to have a teammate map out their process so you can compare diagrams.